Terror Alert Systems Fast Facts

 When there is information about a threat, an NTAS Alert will simultaneously be posted on the National Terrorism Advisory System's website and released to the news media for distribution.
 The advisory will indicate whether the threat is "elevated," if there is no specific information about the timing or location, or "imminent," if the threat is impending or very soon.
 NTAS Alerts carry an expiration date and are automatically canceled on that date.
 If the threat information changes, the Secretary of Homeland Security may announce an updated NTAS Alert.

-December 7, 2015 - Department of Homeland Security Secretary Jeh Johnson says his department will unveil a new national alert system in the coming days to reflect a "new phase" of the terror threat.
-The new system will include an intermediate terror threat.
+December 7, 2015 - DHS Secretary Jeh Johnson says his department will unveil a new national alert system in the coming days to reflect a "new phase" of the terror threat.

-December 16, 2015 - Secretary of Homeland Security Jeh Johnson unveils a new intermediate advisory to the National Terrorism Advisory System, the NTAS "Bulletin."
+December 16, 2015 - Johnson unveils a new intermediate advisory to the National Terrorism Advisory System, the NTAS "Bulletin."
 The first bulletin is issued and expires in six months.

+May 15, 2017 - The DHS releases a bulletin warning of lone wolf terrorists and groups overseas that are using the Internet to radicalize individuals who live in the United States.
+The bulletin expires on November 15, 2017, when an updated report will be published.

 BULLETIN